seporaitis/yum-s3-iam/README.md

 The tests will fail, except maybe for the aws signature generation test.
-And although this code successfully runs on a live machine, _I would like some advice of how I could write tests Yum pluging/AWS API consumer_.
+And although this code successfully runs on a live machine, _I would like some advice of how I could write tests for Yum plugin/AWS API consumer like this one_.

 ## License